Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 These section titles and headings will be used to create the contents when the documentation is built.

-.. note:: The Page Title can be seen at the top of this page, "Add Documentation (TODO)
+.. note:: The Page Title can be seen at the top of this page, "Add Documentation".
-    ".
     Adding a sample of a page title creates a new page title in the contents page.

 Header 1
 --------